StefanPfeiffer80/FASPA.github.io/README.md

 Follow this link to set up your system: https://www.wikihow.com/Install-Ubuntu-on-VirtualBox

 **Download and extract the FASPA script collection** First, go into the folder where you want to perform your analysis.
 This should be the same folder where your fastq-files are.
-Then, download the FASPA1 scripts to Linux by writing
+Then, download the FASP_1.0.tar.gz file to Ubuntu by writing:
 ```
 wget https://github.com/StefanPfeiffer80/FASPA.github.io/FASP_1.0.tar.gz
 tar xzf FASP_1.0.tar.gz
 ```

 **Change the primers.fa file according to your needs** You will need a file in fasta format that contains the names and sequences of your primer pair.
-Open the primers.fa file and exchange the primer names and the primer sequences.
+Open the primers.fa file that you downloaded through FASP_1.0.tar.gz and exchange the primer names and the primer sequences.
 The forward primer should be always the upper two lines.
 Then save the file without changing the name.
 <p align="center">
     <img src="https://github.com/StefanPfeiffer80/FASPA.github.io/blob/master/pictures/prmers.fa.png" width="300" height="160" />
 </p>